anurag12-webster/diffrhythm-ref/README.md

 # DiffRhythm Reference Implementation

 This repository provides a reference implementation for using DiffRhythm, a music generation model.
-It includes a simple interface to generate music from lyrics text.

 ## Setup